You can find more opportunities at 5 Ways to Explore WIth Google and 7 more ways to explore with google.

 Museums are no longer the stuffy, boring mausoleums of the past.
 Museum curators are doing more and more to draw in young people with hands-on and family-friendly exhibits.
 They are even beginning to incorporate augmented reality experiences into museum visits.

 Even so, scheduling a museum trip requires a great deal of planning and effort that cannot always be accommodated.
 That’s why it is so wonderful that many museums have released digital resources for educators including apps that include virtual tours.
-Here is a list of ones I recommend.
+If you want to dive deeper ISTE is offering a virtual field trips webinar April 2 at 5:30 EST and the NYCDOE’s Genovesi Environmental Study Centeris offering a grade 3-5 Weapons of the Wild remote learning class to give students a virtual field trip to learn about plants and animals.
+Here is a list of more resources I recommend.

 - NY Hall of Science – teacher PDs & school programs and 5 great science and math concept apps as well as their science journal

 - The Met – just released 375,000 digital images along with an educators page & lessons

 - The Smithsonian – an education page full of resources and a virtual tour